danieluy/react-branch-provider/README.md

     - Posts.jsx
     - PostsList.tsx
 ```

+By containing the state management logic on a certain tree level, future you won't have to worry about affecting other parts of the app that you may not remember, or even ever heard of.

 Unlike with global state management, you only worry about that branch.
 If the branch gets unmounted, the state goes away, if the branch gets scratched from the project, the state management logic goes away with it, and if the implementation is modified, it is less likely to have unintended consecuences.